eindiran/smbus3/README.rst

 -  ``i2c_wr()`` - single write via ``i2c_rdwr``
 -  Get i2c capabilities (``I2C_FUNCS``)

-It is developed for Python 3.9+.
+It is developed for Python 3.8+ only, so Python 2.7 and Python 3.0 - 3.7 are
+explicitly not supported.

 More information about updates and general changes are recorded in the `change